 An itinerary encompassing the best of Patagonia, from the wild Valdes Peninsula in Argentina to a spectacular cruise in the Chilean fjords landing at the legendary Cape Horn.
 Starting in vibrant Buenos Aires and taking in the cosmopolitan capital city of Santiago and the World Heritage area of Valparaiso, this is the top-and-tailed total Patagonian experience.

-For travellers with a curious spirit and an adventurous heart, seeing the spectacle of the lights in the Arctic – which has achieved almost reverential status amongst travellers – is something that can’t be satisfied merely by looking at photographs and documentaries or listening to other people recounting their travel stories.
+For travellers with a curious spirit and an adventurous heart, seeing the spectacle of the northern lights in the Arctic – which has achieved almost reverential status amongst travellers – is something that can’t be satisfied merely by looking at photographs and documentaries or listening to other people recounting their travel stories.
 This incredible natural phenomenon is at the top of countless so-called travel “bucket lists”, and for those who do put their dreams into action and make a pilgrimage to witness the event for themselves, it’s something very special, that will genuinely never be forgotten.

 We’re all about making people’s adventure travel dreams come true, and we know everything there is to know about many of the world’s most exotic wild places – including the magnificent Arctic region.
 So if you’re considering a trip to see the lights in the Arctic for yourself, and wondering how to bring the idea to fruition, we’re the ones to help you!
 To whet your appetite, learning a little more about the region and what you can expect on a week-long visit or a month-long odyssey, might very well inspire you to action!